-Now we are prepared to adjust the Rig to the mesh.
+Now we are almost prepared to adjust the Rig to the mesh.

 I adjust the eye height by reducing the Avatar height in the Body slider section.
 However, it is not possible to adjust the eyes exactly to the character’s face with the eye depth slider, because initially the Avastar eyes are located well in front of the character mesh.
 So i used a little trick here: